 History & Heritage Museums

-Japanese Tea-Maccha experience in Komaba Warakuan USD 45’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Japanese Sake Tasting with Expert Sommelier in Tsukiji USD 58’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.